IndraGunawan/symfony-docs/reference/constraints/Url.rst

 ~~~~~~~~~~~~~~

 **type**: ``string`` **default**: ``This URL does not contain a TLD.``

-.. versionadded:: 7.1

-    The ``tldMessage`` option was introduced in Symfony 7.1.

 This message is shown if the ``requireTld`` option is set to ``true`` and the URL
 does not contain at least one TLD.